 In one study in Pediatrics, 13% of children were asymptomatic – that means they had coronavirus but didn’t have symptoms.
-Unfortunately this means that even your neighbor’s kid who you’ve known for years and looks well could have the virus.
+Unfortunately, this means that even your neighbor’s kid who you’ve known for years and looks well could have the virus.
 Also, he may have been in contact with someone who has it.
-Unfortunately, for now, playdates is a no.
+Unfortunately, for now, playdates are a no.

 Can we see grandma since we are not sick?

-Another no. The elderly are especially at risk for getting really sick, and because anyone can be a carrier, it is wise to stay away from grandma.
-You can Facetime her or speak to her via Skype.
+Another no. The elderly are especially at risk of getting really sick, and because anyone can be a carrier, it is wise to stay away from grandma.
+You can Facetime them or speak to them via Skype.
 Visual interaction can be much better than the phone.
-Also, if grandma is healthy, encourage her to go for a walk by herself but be careful of touching anything and wash her hands well when she gets back.
+Also, if grandma is healthy, encourage them to go for a walk by themselves but be careful of touching anything and wash their hands well when they get back.

 Can I go for a walk with a friend?

 Maybe.
 If you are without symptoms, and the friend is without symptoms, and both of you don’t have underlying health issues, you could do that – if you stay 6 feet apart!
 And make sure that you don’t share a water bottle or touch anything of theirs.
 I did take a walk with a neighbor recently, and it was a nice ‘getaway’, but we both followed these rules.
 I may have her over for a coffee on the porch outside – we will sit 6 feet away and have paper cups so we can dispose of them and reduce exposure.

 How else can I socially interact?